- About

 By promoting sustainable hospitality and tourism through environmentally conscious choices, businesses can align themselves with the growing eco-tourism trend.
 Consequently, they can attract a customer base that values sustainability.

 Additionally, technology and sustainability will remain central to future HR strategies.
-Advanced HR tech solutions will continue to streamline HR operations as well as enhance decision-making.
-Meanwhile, sustainability will continue to influence how businesses approach recruitment, employee engagement, and workplace wellness.
+Advanced HR tech solutions will continue to streamline HR operations as well as enhance decision-making, while sustainability continues to shape how tourism businesses approach recruitment, employee engagement, and workplace wellness, the same people-first foundation that has always defined HR's role in this industry.

 HRM functions shape the employee experience and, by extension, the customer experience.
 If you choose to study hospitality and tourism management at César Ritz Colleges, you'll gain insights into how HR practices can make or break the guest journey, with courses specifically designed to develop your understanding of human resources.